SiriusUnity3DGameEngine/Udacity-VRDeveloper/README.md

 ## How to run

-- If you have an Android device, just install the apk located in the project's folder _Build_
+- If you have an Android device, just install the apk located in the project's folder _Build_ or on README.md

 To run the VR experiences you will need to follow these steps: